Interstate 42 is

 at Cherry Point MCAS - Completion March 2020

 Unbuilt Freeway Length: 10.1 Miles

-Construction to Start in August 2019.
-Project to be completed in Spring
+Construction Started on August 30, 2019.
+Project to be completed in May

 On August 1, 2019, NCDOT awarded the $167.2 million contract to build

 the Bypass to Balfour Beatty Infrastructure, Inc. of Wilmington, NC.
-The
+Work

 US 70 from end